Microsofts Azure DevOps is a great online CI/CD tool for developers and teams. Some of its most important features are:

 Some of these features are nicely integrated into Visual Studio as well, off course.

-In this step-by-step walk-through I’ll show you how you can bring your web application to the Azure cloud in a couple of simple steps, using Visual Studio Team Services.
+In this step-by-step walk-through I’ll show you how you can bring your web application to the Azure cloud in a couple of simple steps, using Visual Studio and Azure DevOps.
 I will not be covering Azure topics like resource groups, subscriptions and service plans, so if you’re not familiar with those parts, head over to portal.azure.com and have a look around or ask Google to help you out.

 1. Create your App Service in Azure